Gaussian rational: Properties of the field

 As with cyclotomic fields more generally, the field of Gaussian rationals is neither ordered nor complete (as a metric space).
 The Gaussian integers Z[i] form the ring of integers of Q(i).
 The set of all Gaussian rationals is countably infinite.

+The field of Gaussian rationals is also a two-dimensional vector space over Q with natural basis $\{1, i\}$.